gvwilson/sensibleadventures/bookster/bookster.md

 should not be here," Razi said, low and urgent.
 "It is not safe."

 "But–what happened?"
 She flinched as the fire *whoomped* in a downstairs room.
-"Are they-the Hett–did they–"
+"Are they- The Hett– Did they–"

 "*La*, they are out, if not safe," the bookster said, looking past her at the burning building.
 "They have seen such as this before, and were ready for it."

 "But who…" Erileine faltered.
-These were *her* people.
-How could they…?
+These were her people.
+How could they do something like this?

 The bookster shrugged, his face expressionless, his hand on her shoulder pushing gently to guide her back away from the crush without